Dangerous Dive "Sites":

 The Exceptions that Swallow the Rule

-Speak No Evil This brings me back to my childhood and some other memorable quotes from my older, wiser family members that would apply to this topic:“If you don’t have anything nice to say, don’t say anything;” “If you don’t know all the facts don’t open your mouth;” and “Nobody ever learned anything while they were talking.”
+This brings me back to my childhood and some other memorable quotes from my older, wiser family members that would apply to this topic: “If you don’t have anything nice to say, don’t say anything;” “If you don’t know all the facts don’t open your mouth;” and “Nobody ever learned anything while they were talking.”